Rikidozan/city-in-east-and-southeast-asia/assignments.md

 Most weeks of the semester students will be given and opportunity to present a summary, critique, and raise some discussion questions based on supplementary readings.
 Two such presentations for each student will be given more time and assessed formally.
 The assessed presentation should be 25-30 minutes in length and not longer.
 It may either focus on one or two books, or a collection of articles (3 articles to replace a book) from among the assigned required or supplementary readings for each week.
 It should summarise the main arguments, and make 1-3 to focused critiques or observations about the read material.
 A supplementary handout (1-2 pages at most) should be brought that includes some bullet points from the summary, any key persons or dates, and a few questions about the themes in the reading to kick off our discussion.

-You will be asked to make shorter presentations, 10 minutes or so in length throughout the year on some of the readings assigned.
+Important: You will be asked to make shorter presentations, 10 minutes or so in length throughout the year on some of the readings assigned.
 Volunteers will usually be asked and handouts are not required for these presentations.
 These shorter presentations are not assessed.
 When making these shorter presentations you should again bring a few questions for discussion.
 Some questions to consider as you prepare:

 * Did the distributed handout of one or at most two pages accurately summarize the general points to be made in the presentation in the form of concise bullet points
+* Did I upload the handout to MMS before giving my presentation?
 * If appropriate, did the handout include any important dates, sources, or a map for the discussion?
 * Did the handout include 1-3 discussion questions?
 * Was the 20 minute limit strictly observed in the presentation?